saegl5/jiayou_create_calendar/README.md

 # Create 加油 ("jiā yóu") Calendar

-Google Apps Script for batch creating a calendar of events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
-Modify as needed, and back up your calendars before you run the script.
+Google Web app for batch creating a calendar of events that cycles the words "J Day," "I Day," "A Day," "Y Day," "O Day," and "U Day," except on weekends and holidays.
+Modify as needed, and back up your calendars before you run the app.
 These events are not recurring events, so without a batch script one would need to create these events manually.

 ## Visual Example